 If a function takes a struct task_struct as parameter and struct task_struct includes a field of type struct dentry, then a change to struct dentry will cause the symbol's version checksum to change as well.
-Symbol version checksums for different kernel flavors (for example kernel-default versus kernel-xen) will not match, and symbol versions of the same kernel package on different architectures will not match either.
+Symbol version checksums for different kernel flavors (for example kernel-de-fault versus kernel-xen) will not match, and symbol versions of the same kernel package on different architectures (for example kernel-default on i386 versus x86_64) will not match either.
 This mechanism ensures that the kernel and kernel modules agree on the types of data structures that they use to communicate.